amytakeuchi/Marketplace-price-prediction/README.md

 <img src="images/10_topics.png?" width="550" height="250"/>

 Next, I visualized the topics to have a more visible image of the clusters of the topics using t_SNE and PCA.
+Both Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding (t-SNE) are dimensionality reduction techniques often used for data visualization:

+PCA (Principal Component Analysis): PCA reduces the dimensionality of data by transforming it into a new set of uncorrelated variables called principal components.
+It preserves as much variance as possible in the data while reducing its dimensionality.
+PCA is often used for linear dimensionality reduction and helps visualize data in lower-dimensional space while maintaining the overall structure and relationships between data points.

+t-SNE (t-Distributed Stochastic Neighbor Embedding): t-SNE is a nonlinear dimensionality reduction technique specifically designed for data visualization.
+It maps high-dimensional data points to a lower-dimensional space while preserving the similarities between data points. t-SNE is particularly useful for visualizing clusters and identifying patterns in the data.
+It tends to group similar data points together in the lower-dimensional space, making it a popular choice for exploratory data analysis and clustering visualization.

 <img src="images/tsne_topics.png?" width="350" height="300"/>

 <img src="images/pca_topics.png?" width="350" height="300"/>

+Here, it can be pointed out that t-SNE is more effectively capturing the relationship between different topics than PCA.
+PCA is a linear dimensionality reduction technique, and it may not always be the best choice for visualizing topic modeling results.
+Topic modeling often deals with non-linear relationships between words and topics, and PCA may not capture these complex structures well.
+On the other hand,  t-SNE is a non-linear dimensionality reduction technique that is often more effective at preserving the local relationships between data points.
+When used for visualizing topic modeling results, t-SNE can help reveal clusters of documents or topics that are closely related.
+It tends to group similar topics or documents together in the lower-dimensional space, making it a popular choice for exploring and visualizing topic clusters.

+By plotting the topics using PCA and TSNE, topic #2, #6, and #9, as well as #5, forms relatively large topic clusters with little overlap with other topics while the remaining topics frequently overlap each other. topic #2, #5, #6, and #9 are talking about the topics as follows:
+- Topic #2: emphasized discounts and offers including free shipping and bundles
+- Topic #5: conditions and colors/sizes of women's apparels
+- Topic #6: specifies the condition of Phones
+- Topic #9: primarily talking about home goods

+While other topics overlap with each other, these 4 topics show distinct clusters.